amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

   .catch(error => console.error('Oops something went wrong', error));
 ```

-The output is something like this:
+The output should be something like this:

 ![promise throttle](/images/promise-throttle.gif)